ayberksavas/PromptAnalyze_DS210/README.md

 ## Motivation

 While trying to find a dataset for the project, I initially considered basic data such as the calories I consume daily or the steps I take daily.
 However, I wasn't satisfied with this because the data only went back a few weeks.
-Then, I had this brilliant idea: to analyze my prompt history with AI agents.
+Then, I had this brilliant idea: **to analyze my prompt history with AI agents**.
 Since ChatGPT was released, I’ve been using it extensively, and I started using Claude a few months ago.
 This meant I had the perfect dataset—almost two years' worth of data that continues to grow daily as I study and ask questions.
 Moreover, this dataset is very informative about me, so analyzing it will be a journey of self-discovery.
 (Nosce te ipsum).

 ## Data Source and Preprocessing